CianMRoche/Gaia-Data-Aquisition/README.md

 To become more familiar with basic SQL, it may be useful to do the first 12 lessons from this interactive tutorial: https://sqlbolt.com/lesson/introduction.
 Though the remaining tutorials would be nice to do, the structure of a request is covered in these 12, and the remaining lessons deal with altering tables (which we cannot do with Gaia data, as they are read-only).

+[^1]: One usually submits SQL queries through some SQL client they install on their system.
+Since we will use Python as our interface with the database, we need no additional installation past the relevant python package.

 ### ADQL and the Gaia Archive
 We wont be using SQL itself, but rather a specialization called "Astronomical Data Query Language" (ADQL).
 ADQL has essentially the same structure as SQL, but with additional functionality which makes querying astronomical data simpler.
 Before getting into the details, lets have a look at where our data will come from: the "search" tab of the Gaia data archive https://gea.esac.esa.int/archive/